heartleaf bergenia,

 - Is heartleaf bergenia, good for the Colorado Front Range?

-- Yes. heartleaf bergenia, is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, heartleaf bergenia, is a well-suited perennial for Colorado's Front Range.

 - How big does heartleaf bergenia, get?